graysonkent/graysonkent.github.io/_posts/2017-08-11-create-package-dep-graphs-with-pactree.md

 >
 > Show packages that depend on the named package

-With that in mind, let's find what package on our system is the most relied on.

-Here is a dirty script to find it (I'm sure there is a better way/`pacman` option I don't know):
+Here is a dirty script to find what package on our system is the most relied on (I'm sure there is a better way/`pacman` option I don't know):

 ```bash
 $ pacman -Q | cut -f 1 -d " " | xargs -I % sh -c 'pactree -r -u % | echo "$(wc -l) %";' | sort -nr